paracorde/themeswap/readme.md

 # themeswap

-A quick and dirty application for swapping themes with .json configuration files and jinja template files.
+A quick and dirty application for swapping themes with .toml configuration files and jinja template files.

 ## installation